NVIDIA/NeMo-Aligner/docs/user-guide/evaluation.rst

 @@@@@@@@@@@@@@@@@@@@@@@@@@

 After training a model, you may want to run evaluation to understand how the model performs on unseen tasks.
-You can use Eleuther AI's `Language Model Evaluation Harness <https://github.com/EleutherAI/lm-evaluation-harness>`_ to quickly run a variety of popular benchmarks, including ...
-TODO: NAME A FEW SUPPORTED BENCHMARKS
+You can use Eleuther AI's `Language Model Evaluation Harness <https://github.com/EleutherAI/lm-evaluation-harness>`_ to quickly run a variety of popular benchmarks, including MMLU, SuperGLUE, HellaSwag, and WinoGrande.
+A full list of supported tasks can be found `here <https://github.com/EleutherAI/lm-evaluation-harness/blob/main/lm_eval/tasks/README.md>`_.

 Install LM Evaluation Harness
 #############################